-- (a) conduct accreditation visits to any educational or training institution that has a department, school or faculty of a profession falling under the ambit of a professional board; - (b) subject to the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), the Higher Education Act, 1997 (Act No. 101 of 1997), the Skills Development Act, 1998 (Act No. 97 of 1998), and the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), either conditionally or unconditionally grant, refuse or withdraw accreditation with regard to all educational and training institutions and their educational curricula or training programmes with regard to the built environment profession falling within the ambit of the professional board; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997), regarding matters relevant to education and training within the profession; - (d) consult with the South African Qualifications Authority established under the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), to determine competency standards for the purposes of registration in the profession; - (e) establish mechanisms for professionals to gain recognition of their qualifications and professional status in other countries; - (f) remove any name from a register or, upon payment of a prescribed fee, restore a name thereto, or may suspend a professional from practicing his or her profession pending the institution of a formal disciplinary inquiry in terms of Chapter III; - (g) appoint examiners and moderators, conduct examinations or evaluations, grant certificates and charge fees in respect of such examinations, evaluations or certificates as may be prescribed; - (h) consider any matter affecting any profession falling within the ambit of the professional board and may make representations or may take such action in 40 connection therewith as the professional board deems advisable; - (i) upon application by any person recognise any qualification held by him or her, whether such qualification was obtained in the Republic or elsewhere, as being equal, either wholly or in part, to any prescribed qualification; - (j) register a person recognised in terms of paragraph (i) upon compliance with 45 such additional requirements as may be determined by the professional board, whereupon such person must, to the extent to which the qualification has been so recognised, be regarded to hold such prescribed qualification; and - (k) perform such other functions as may be prescribed and, generally, do all such other things as the professional board deems necessary or expedient in order to achieve the objects of this Act in relation to the built environment profession falling within the ambit of the professional board. - (3) (a) A decision by a professional board relating to a matter falling entirely within its ambit is not subject to ratification by the council. - (b) The council must, for the purposes of paragraph (a), determine whether a matter 55 falls entirely within the ambit of a professional board or not.
+- (c) subject to the Higher Education Act, 1997 (Act No. 101 of 1997), the Skills Development Act, 1998 (Act No. 97 of 1998), and the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), either conditionally or unconditionally grant, refuse or withdraw accreditation with regard to all educational and training institutions and their educational curricula or training programmes with regard to the built environment profession falling within the ambit of the professional board; - (d) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997), regarding matters relevant to education and training within the profession;

+- consult with the South African Qualifications Authority established under the National Qualifications Framework Act, 2008, to determine competency standards for the purposes of registration in the profession; - establish mechanisms for professionals to gain recognition of their qualifications and professional status in other countries; - (g) remove any name from a register or, upon payment of a prescribed fee, restore a name thereto, or may suspend a professional from practicing his or her profession pending the institution of a formal disciplinary inquiry in terms of Chapter III: - (h) appoint examiners and moderators, conduct examinations or evaluations, 20 grant certificates and charge fees in respect of such examinations, evaluations or certificates as may be prescribed; - consider any matter affecting any profession falling within the ambit of the professional board and may make representations or may take such action in connection therewith as the professional board deems advisable; - upon application by any person recognise any qualification held by him or her, whether such qualification was obtained in the Republic or elsewhere, as being equal, either wholly or in part, to any prescribed qualification; - register a person recognised in terms of paragraph (i) upon compliance with such additional requirements as may be determined by the professional board, whereupon such person must, to the extent to which the qualification has been so recognised, be regarded to hold such prescribed qualification; and - perform such other functions as may be prescribed and, generally, do all such other things as the professional board deems necessary or expedient in order to achieve the objects of this Act in relation to the built environment 35 profession falling within the ambit of the professional board. - (3) (a) A decision by a professional board relating to a matter falling entirely within its ambit is not subject to ratification by the council. - (b) The council must, for the purposes of paragraph (a), determine whether a matter falls entirely within the ambit of a professional board or not.
+40